-LEEBIO™ Technology makes it possible to extract the main constituents of lignocellulosic biomass that are cellulose, lignin, hemicelluloses and silica.
+The LEEBIO™ process extracts the main constituents of lignocellulosic biomass, namely cellulose, lignin, hemicelluloses and silica

-These are products of non-fossil origin and 100% green.
-They will be introduced directly into industrial sectors without changing the existing equipment.
+These are products of non-fossil origin, renewable and they will be introduced directly into industrial sectors without changing the existing equipment

 CELLULOSE – LEECELL™

-LEECELL™ cellulose is both a product and an energy source of LEEBIO ™ technology.
+LEECELL™ cellulose is both a product and an energy source for the LEEBIO ™ process.

 It is extracted from all lignocellulosic residues such as cereal straw, wood residues (sawdust, shavings etc …), bagasse, energy plants, etc …

-It can be used by the paper industries without generating any pollution.
+It can be perfectly integrated into the paper industries without generating any pollution.

 LIGNIN – LEELIGNIN™

-LEELIGNIN ™ is a lignin extracted in the form of a brown-colored powder.
+LEELIGNIN ™ is a lignin extracted as a brown powder.

-It is composed of phenolic and OH aliphatic oligomers with a well-established structure, allowing the weight-by-weight substitution of phenol and PEG (PolyEthylene Glycol) in the synthesis of phenolic, epoxy resins and polyurethanes polymers.
+It is composed of aliphatic phenolic and OH oligomers with a well-established structure, allowing the substitution weight by weight of phenol and PEG (PolyEthylene Glycol) in the synthesis of phenolic resins, epoxy and polyurethanes.

-Regarding the starting material, this lignin can be an excellent low-cost carbon fiber precursor particularly sought by car industries.
+Depending on the starting material, this lignin can be an excellent low cost carbon fiber precursor, particularly sought after in automotive industries.

-The LEEBIO™ process secures the product to be undegraded and reproducible from the same starting material.
+The LEEBIO™ process guarantees that this lignin is not degraded and that it is reproducible from the same raw material.

 HEMICELLULOSES – LEEXYL™

-This syrup has a composition rich in oligomeric Xylose (up to 70%), protein and natural elements.
+It has a composition rich in oligomeric xylose (up to 70%), proteins and natural elements.
 When extracted from softwoods, its composition is also rich in Mannose sugar.

-In its raw state, this syrup has a very high nutritional and tanning power in animal feed.
+In its raw state, this molasses has a strong nutritional and tanning power in animal feed.

-It is also the only source of furan products, suitable for the production of Furfural, 2,5-furandicarboxylic acid (2,5 FDCA), 2-methylfurane, Xylitol or biofuels.
+It is also the only non-food source of furan products, suitable for the production of Furfural, 2,5-furandicarboxylic acid (2,5 FDCA), 2-methylfuran, Xylitol or biofuels.

 SILICA – LEESIL™

-This form of amorphous silica is particularly appreciated in advanced or medical industry for its physico-chemical properties in reinforcement, adsorption, polishing but also in tires manufacture.
+This form of amorphous silica is particularly appreciated in high-tech or medical industries for its reinforcement, adsorption and polishing characteristics, but also in tires.